ANKUSH531/MoodSync--Your-Emotion-driven-Spotify-player/README.md

 With your Spotify API credentials all set, you are now ready to experience the enchanting world of Sentisonics! :tada: Launch the application, let the camera capture your emotions, and immerse yourself in a curated musical journey that resonates with your feelings.
 Whether you're feeling pumped up, reflective, or anything in between, Sentisonics will always have the perfect playlist ready for you. :headphones: Enjoy the music that mirrors your soul! :sparkles:

-## :video_camera: Walkthrough Video

-[Click here](https://www.linkedin.com/posts/prajjwal-chauhan-0a4ba820a_sentisonics-emotiondrivenmusic-musiclovers-activity-7088111147278622720-kGyJ?utm_source=share&utm_medium=member_desktop) to check out the Walkthrough video.
+##: Use your headphones for better quality of music

 ## :raised_hands: Contributing

-We welcome all contributors to enhance Sentisonics and make it even more magical.
+We welcome all contributors to enhance MoodSync and make it even more magical.
 If you have any suggestions, find bugs, or want to add exciting new features, feel free to submit a pull request or open an issue in the repository.
-Together, let's make Sentisonics the ultimate emotion-driven Spotify player! :rocket:
+Together, let's make MoodSync the ultimate emotion-driven Spotify player! :rocket:

 ## :page_facing_up: License

-Sentisonics is released under the [GNU GPLv3.0 License](LICENSE).
+MoodSync is released under the [GNU GPLv3.0 License](LICENSE).